hoaiphuong-clary411/Delivery-performance-of-Olist-Store/README.md

 ---

 ## 🧩 Business Context
-Olist is a marketplace platform connecting SMBs across Brazil with customers nationwide.
+Olist is a marketplace platform connecting sellers across Brazil with buyers nationwide.
 Between 2016 and 2018, rapid customer acquisition created delivery‑pressure spikes that resulted in:
 - Increased late‑delivery rate
 - Regional delivery performance inconsistencies

-This project answers three central questions:
+This project answers three main questions:
 1. **What happened?**
 2. **Why did it happen?**
 3. **What should Olist do next?**